dotnet/designs/accepted/2020/workloads/workload-manifest.md

 # Format

 Manifests are json files.
+Comments are supported, both `//` and `/* */` styles.

 The toplevel is a JSON object, containing the following keys:

 | Key | Type | Value | Required |
 |--|--|--|--|